Chicago Audubon Society Mission and History

 Founded in 1971, the Chicago Audubon Society’s mission is to promote the understanding and appreciation of nature, and to aid in the conservation and restoration of our natural ecosystems for the benefit of humanity and the earth’s biodiversity.
 Chicago Audubon carries out its mission through a combination of education, stewardship and research programs, supported by fundraising efforts designed to further involve Chicago Audubon Society members in their favorite pastime, observing and studying birds and other wildlife.

-From helping neophytes learn basic birding techniques to helping create the Illinois Breeding Bird Atlas to annually honoring the stewards who do the hard work of saving and restoring nature, the Chicago Audubon Society has been one of the most important conservation leaders in this region.
+From helping beginners learn basic birding techniques to helping create the Illinois Breeding Bird Atlas to bi-annually honoring the stewards who do the hard work of saving and restoring nature, the Chicago Audubon Society has been one of the most important conservation leaders in this region.

 Chicago Audubon Compass Publication

 The Compass is the official publication of the Chicago Audubon Society, a chapter of the National Audubon Society.
 The Chicago Audubon Society, an Illinois non-profit corporation, has been granted tax-exempt status by the federal government.
 The Compass and the Chicago Audubon Society are not responsible for the accuracy of all information published or for opinions expressed in this publication.

 Compass (ISSN 1097-7899) is published bi-monthly by the Chicago Audubon Society, 5801-C N. Pulaski, Chicago, IL 60646-6057.
 Distributed to membership ($5 allotted from dues).
 Periodicals postage paid at Chicago, IL.